54thTaco/RFO-macOS/README.md

 A RFO installer and editor* for the macOS ecosystem.

-Installer made by 54thTaco, JSON is provided by developer Kaiddd
+Installer made by 54thTaco (tatataco), JSON is provided by developers Kaiddd and Expo

 # Prerequisites
 1. Roblox must be installed